leblancmeneses/RobustHaven.IntegrationTests/README.md

 RobustHaven.IntegrationTests is used for integration tests with WatiN or Selenium.

-One of the bigest problems with integration tests is a way to seperate data from actual workflow that needs to execute.
+One of the bigest problems with automated integration tests is a way to seperate data from actual workflow that needs to execute.

-This framework allows you to create a composite of your workflow and execute the workflow for each row contained in a seperate csv file.
+This framework allows you to create a composite of your workflow and execute the workflow in the correct order while sharing strongly typed state.

 Behind the scenes is a fluent interface using composition and a hierarchical visitor pattern.

+Extensions contained in these packages allow you to interact with components found in AngularJs (NgExtensions), Kendo (KendoExtensions), and Bootstrap.

 ### Sample 001: viewmodel referenced by multiple flows allows disconnected flows to interact as expected